5 Jobs You Can Do With a Queensland Real Estate Registration Certificate

 What is it?

-The Registration Certificate is issued by the Office of Fair Trading (OFT).
-For virtually everyone looking to work in real estate, acquiring a Registration Certificate is the first real step.
-Before the OFT can issue your certificate, you’ll need to acquire a Statement of Attainment from a registered training organisation such as the REIQ.
+For virtually everyone looking to work in real estate, acquiring a Registration Certificate is the first real step and before the Office of Fair Trading can issue your certificate, you’ll need to acquire a Statement of Attainment from a registered training organisation such as the REIQ.
 The Statement of Attainment is issued to everyone who completes our Registration course, which you can enrol into by clicking here.

 But what does the Registration Certificate actually let you do?
 Well, a lot, but here are the five most popular jobs for certificate holders.